 The annual Ossie Awards, named after journalist Osmar S. White, are organised by the Journalism Education and Research Association of Australia.
 Senior journalists and editors judge the main award categories.

-The 2020 Ossie Awards will open shortly via an online submission process.
+The 2021 Ossie Awards are now open via an online submission process.

-The deadline for the 2020 awards will be midnight on Friday, October 16 (NSW time).
-The awards will be presented during the JERAA conference in Melbourne in early December.
+The deadline for the 2021 awards will be midnight on Friday, October 22 (NSW time).
+The awards will be presented during the JERAA conference in Canberra in early December.

 Winners in most categories receive a $200 prize, funded in perpetuity by a generous donation by White’s daughter, journalist and author Sally A. White.

-In 2020, the new award for reporting on climate change returns.
+In 2021, JERAA is delighted to announce that our specialist award categories are continuing thanks to our sponsors.
 The Monash Climate Change Communication Research Hub Prize for best Climate Change Reporting attracts a $200 prize.
 Intellect are also providing a book voucher of 100 GBP for the Best Publication award.

 Capel-Stanley wins Journalism Student of the Year